 How cells form tissues?
 How do they communicate with each other and respond to environmental signals?
 How cell-cell interactions give rise to complex animal behavior?
+How external and internal signals control stress response and aging in animals?
 Finding answers to these major questions requires identification of key genes and understanding their expression and functional crosstalk.
-Since such genes are also linked to diseases such as cancers and neuronal degeneration, a detailed knowledge of the regulatory networks of gene interactions and function will ultimately help develop treatments for major illnesses thereby improving human health.
+Since many such genes are also linked to diseases such as cancers, neuronal degeneration and premature death, a detailed knowledge of the regulatory networks of gene interactions and function will ultimately help develop treatments for major illnesses thereby improving human health and lifespan.

-My group is investigating three fundamental biological processes, namely, cell signaling, cell proliferation, and cell differentiation, in two established animal models, C. elegans and C. briggsae.
-These two nematode species (or worms) offer many experimental advantages including rapid development (~3 days from egg to adult), transparency, small (~1 mm), hermaphroditic life style, and compact genome (~100 megabases).
+My group is investigating fundamental biological processes, e.g., cell signaling, cell proliferation, cell differentiation, and regulation of stress response, in two well-established animal models, C. elegans and C. briggsae.
+These two nematode species (or worms) offer many experimental advantages including rapid development (~3 days from egg to adult), transparency, small size (~1 mm), hermaphroditic life style, and compact genome (~100 megabases).
 Approximately two-thirds of the genes in worms have human homologs and many of the gene function and cellular and molecular processes are conserved all the way to human.

 Major areas of research in our lab focus on: